Robertas Kaunas

-Robertas Kaunas (born 7 January 1985) is a Lithuanian politician of the Social Democratic Party who was elected member of the Seimas in the 2024 parliamentary election.
+Robertas Kaunas (born 7 January 1985) is a Lithuanian politician of the Social Democratic Party who is the Minister of National Defence since 11 November 2025.
+He was elected member of the Seimas in the 2024 parliamentary election.
 He previously served as a city councillor of Kaunas.

 Controversies

 In 2025, it emerged that Robertas Kaunas had been banned from a Lithuanian online forum in 2012 for engaging in financial fraud.